mayurwaghmode/DevOps-Connect/Linux/README.md

 Example:
 ```
 $ cat > myfile.txt
-	unix is great os. unix is open source.
-Unix is a free os.
+unix is great os.
+Unix is open source.
+Unix is a free OS.
 learn operating systems.
 unix Linux Which one did you choose?
-	unix is easy to learn.
+Unix is easy to learn.
 Unix is a multiuser OS.
 Learn Unix.
 Unix is powerful.
 ```

 Replacing or substituting string :